 The UCLA International Education Office is your one-stop shop for information about studying at any institution in the world.
 With four different methods to study in a different country and completely manageable financial plans, studying abroad is definitely an option that you and your Bruin should consider.

 UC Education Abroad Program

-With over 250 options in 35 countries, the University of California’s Education Abroad Program (EAP) is among the largest in the nation.
+With 170 programs in over 40 countries, the University of California’s Education Abroad Program (EAP) is among the largest in the nation.
 As a participating university, UCLA has sent thousands of students through EAP and welcomed many international students to UCLA.
-EAP offers direct transfer of credit, reasonable cost, and a rewarding experience.
+EAP offers direct transfer of credit, reasonable costs, and a rewarding experience.
 Financial aid and scholarships are available.
 Students can spend a summer, semester or year abroad.
-For information about education abroad, please visit the Education Abroad Program website.

-If EAP, Travel Study and UCLA Exchange aren’t the right options for your student, there are a variety of other options available.
+If the UCLA options above aren’t the right fit for your student, there are a variety of other options available.
 Students are encouraged to speak with a counselor in the International Education Office before signing up for a non-UC study abroad program.
 UCLA offers a Planned Academic Leave (PAL) for undergraduate students to study abroad on non-UC programs.
 To be granted an academic leave, students register online after having been accepted into a non-UC program.
-For more information, please visit their website.

 When it comes to getting around campus, getting to campus, or leaving campus, UCLA Transportation has it all covered!
 With daily permits, quarterly permits, and a variety of options for commuters, it is easy and quick to make sure that you and your Bruin can get to and stay on campus!